vedph/gve-doc/usage/snapshot-sample1.md

 ![rendition](img/ex1-04.png)

-(3) `;` → `,` after `Termopylae`.
+(3) **replace** `;` → `,` after `Termopylae`.
 Visually, in our manuscript we just have a descending diagonal stroke on the dot above the comma of the semicolon.
 We now want to encode exactly this on the visual side, while still preserving the effective text alteration, which is a replacement (comma instead of semicolon).
 So, first we start with the text layer, adding a replace operation at 35 with run 1 (=`;`) with value `,`.
 Then, we add these features:

 - `hints`=`diagonal stroke down`: this is the sign used to mean the deletion of the dot.
 As for all signs, it comes from our catalog of hints.
 - `log`=`cross out dot of ';' after Termopylae`